Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

 The key can be unwrapped using either:

 - a password derived into a symmetric key using Argon2
-- a symmetric key bytes in base64
+- symmetric key bytes in base64
 - a key in the KMS (which will be exported first)
 - a key in a KMIP JSON TTLV file

-For the latter 2 cases, the key may be a symmetric key and RFC 5649 will be used or a curve 25519 private key and ECIES will be used.
+For the latter 2 cases, the key may be a symmetric key, and RFC 5649 will be used, or a curve 25519 private key and ECIES will be used.

 **Usage:**